Overview

 Installation

-You can install the plugin either from the WordPress plugin directory or as a zip downloaded from the WordPress.org website.
-You can learn more about the installation procedure by reading the article How to Install a Free Plugin from WordPress.
+You can install the plugin from the WordPress plugin directory or as a zip downloaded from the WordPress.org website.
+To know more about installing a free plugin, refer to the following article: Installing a Free Plugin from WordPress.

 Pre-requisites